-1. Start planning your talk early – As Benjamin Franklin said, “By failing to prepare, you are preparing to fail.”
+- Start planning your talk early – As Benjamin Franklin said, “By failing to prepare, you are preparing to fail.”
 Start work as soon as you can and let your talk evolve.
 A few notes on a blank sheet of paper is the perfect beginning.
 The less public speaking you do, the more preparation you need.
 Even experienced speakers will tell you the value of time in creating a great confident talk.

-2. Turn the talk so it’s about them, not about you – This is one of the most powerful techniques to help build confidence.
+- Turn the talk so it’s about them, not about you – This is one of the most powerful techniques to help build confidence.
 By repositioning the focus of the talk so it’s about the audience rather then about you, many people find it easier to be confident and engaging.
 For example, rather than talking about “What we did to make this project a success” talk about “How this project will help you achieve your sales targets.”

-3. Craft a powerful start – When you start well, it’s easier to continue well.
+- Craft a powerful start – When you start well, it’s easier to continue well.
 Your first 30 seconds are the most important part of your talk.
 If unsure how to start, use a tried and tested approach that others have proven.
 Get your start right and the rest will feel much easier.

-4. Use a clear structure – If you make it easy for your audience to follow your talk, you will make it easier for you to give it.
+- Use a clear structure – If you make it easy for your audience to follow your talk, you will make it easier for you to give it.
 Generally it is smarter to have a few good ideas covered well rather than a lot of ideas covered quickly.
 Give yourself a strong start, a simple logical framework and a powerful end.

-5. Bring it all to life – Beware of a fact-laden presentation.
+- Bring it all to life – Beware of a fact-laden presentation.
 The best talks are animated with stories, metaphors, observations and personal anecdotes.
 One story is worth a dozen pages of data.

-8. Include plenty of pauses – Pauses in your talk are like white space in a piece of design.
+- Include plenty of pauses – Pauses in your talk are like white space in a piece of design.
 They give it meaning and form.
 A pause is a time for your audience to absorb what you have said and for you to compose your next phrase.
 Use them to separate ideas and point your audience to what is important.

-You may be surprised to find how many known public speakers actually dislike the process of giving talks in public.
-But, like Winston Churchill, they knew they had to look good at it to be successful in their careers, so they worked at it, often with professional coaches and trainers.
+You may be surprised to find how many known public speakers actually share a fear of public speaking.
+But, like Winston Churchill, they know they have to look good to be successful.
+So they work at it, often with professional coaches and trainers.

 Download our free ebook to start your journey towards becoming a Powerful Presenter.